smlum/scription/README.md

 # Scription ✍️

-Scription is an editor for AWS Transcribe and Mozilla DeepSpeech transcript files.
-It links transcript text to audio playback to make editing easier.
+Scription is an editor for automated transcription services like [Amazon Transcribe](https://aws.amazon.com/transcribe/) and [Mozilla Deepspeech](https://github.com/mozilla/DeepSpeech).
+It links transcript text to audio playback to bring love and joy to the transcription process ❤️

 You can use Scription via the web app: [scription.app](https://scription.app/)

-Automated transcription services like [Amazon Transcribe](https://aws.amazon.com/transcribe/) and [Mozilla Deepspeech](https://github.com/mozilla/DeepSpeech) are a neat way to turn speech to text.
-However, neither offers a way to edit the output json files after running a transcription job.

 ## What Scription can do

-* Highlight words as the audio plays
+* Highlight and scroll text as the audio plays
 * Control audio playback by clicking words in the text
-* Bring love and joy to the transcription process ❤️
+* Skip around in the audio with keyboard shortcuts

 And some other useful stuff:

-* Skip back and forth in audio with keyboard shortcuts
-* Allow you to highlight quotes and export them to a csv
+* Highlight quotes and export them to csv
 * Seperate speech by speakers (AWS)
 * Highlight low confidence words (AWS)
+* Add punctuation (AWS)

 ## How to use